HardCorePawn/multibit_recovery/README.md

 Enter your wallet password and an unencrypted list of all your private keys should be output.
 Go and import them into another wallet like [Electrum](https://electrum.org/) ;)

+### decrypt_multibit_classic_walletkeys.py

+If you don't have a Key Backup, then use this script to extract the keys directly from the .wallet file.
+Copy your multibit.wallet file to the folder where you extracted multibit_recovery scripts.
+Open a commandline at the folder where you extracted the scripts and then run the script:
+* `python decrypt_multibit_classic_walletkeys.py multibit.wallet`

+Enter your wallet password (if wallet was password protected) and an unencrypted list of all your Public and Private Keys should be output.
+Go and import them into another wallet like [Electrum](https://electrum.org/) ;)

 ## Credits ##

 * Borrowed heavily from the incredibly useful ["decrypt_bitcoinj_seed" by Christopher Gurnee](https://github.com/gurnec/decrypt_bitcoinj_seed)